-Applicant: The entity considered under Section III(C)(5).
+Applicant: The entity considered under Section III(C)(5) that is applying for the tax credits and/or any RPP loan funds, as applicable.

 Choice-Limiting Activity: Includes leasing or disposition of real property and any activity that will result in a physical change to the property, including acquisition, demolition, movement, rehabilitation, conversion, repair, or construction.